Martin was President of Cheltenham & East Gloucestershire RSPCA and a member of the all-party parliamentary group for animal welfare.

-He also strongly supported the ban on wild animals in circuses which was passed into law by the coalition government and he is now pressing for its early implementation.
+He also strongly supported the ban on wild animals in circuses which was passed into law by the coalition government and pressed for its early implementation.

-Martin opposes repeal of the Hunting Act and is being targeted by the pro-hunting organisation Vote OK as a result.
-They are moving supporters in from the Cotswolds to support the Conservative candidate Alex Chalk who nevertheslees repeatedly refused to say where he stood on the ban.
+Martin opposes repeal of the Hunting Act and was targeted by pro-hunting activists in both the 2015 and 2017 General Elections as a result.
+They moved hunt supporters in from the Cotswolds in both elections to support the Conservative candidate Alex Chalk who nevertheslees repeatedly refused to say where he stood on the ban.

-As shadow environment minister in the last parliament, he was a strong supporter of the Marine Act 2009 that helped to protect fish stocks for future generations and added to the protection for vulnerable marine birds like the puffin.
-He has recently supported calls for new marine reserves around British overseas territories and tougher action to stop illegal birdhunting on the UK's sovereign bases in Cyrprus.
+As shadow environment minister in the 2005-10 parliament, he was a strong supporter of the Marine Act 2009 that helped to protect fish stocks for future generations and added to the protection for vulnerable marine birds like the puffin.
+He supported calls for new marine reserves around British overseas territories and tougher action to stop illegal birdhunting on the UK's sovereign bases in Cyrprus.

-He has backed national campaigns like the RSPCA’s Freedom Food standard that promote animal welfare.
+He backed national campaigns like the RSPCA’s Freedom Food standard that promote animal welfare.

-Martin has also worked with local Cheltenham-based charity Naturewatch to oppose all animal testing for cosmetics and promote the ‘3Rs’ in animal research – reduction, replacement and refinement.
+Martin also worked with local Cheltenham-based charity Naturewatch to oppose all animal testing for cosmetics and promote the ‘3Rs’ in animal research – reduction, replacement and refinement.
 This approach seeks to promote alternatives to animal research, eradicate unnecessary use of animals and improve animal welfare where research continues.
-Another Naturewatch campaign has succeeded - LibDem minister Lynne Featherstone recently confirmed the government will ban the testing on animals of ingredients used in household products, which was included in the 2010 Coalition agreement
+Another Naturewatch campaign has succeeded - during the coalition, LibDem minister Lynne Featherstone confirmed the government would ban the testing on animals of ingredients used in household products, a pledge included in the 2010 Coalition agreement